education rights

 Every student has the right to educational opportunity—including access to special education and a higher education free of fraud.

 Each student is unique, but they all have one thing in common: the right to a quality education.
 Unfortunately, students are often denied this right.
-For example, schools fail to provide educational services to children with disabilities, in violation of federal and state laws.
+For example, schools often fail to provide necessary and appropriate educational services and evaluations to children with disabilities, in violation of federal and state laws.

 Scam for-profit schools dupe college students with limited financial resources into enrolling and taking on crushing student loan debt.
 Educational records don’t correctly reflect the names and genders of transgender students.
 These harms and so many others jeopardize students’ futures.